cRanial-dySfunCtion/cRanial-dySfunCtion/README.md

 ## Hi there 👋

+I'm currently a uni student studying to be a software engineer.
+Most of my code is written in python.
+I am currently learning C sharp.

 <!--
 **cRanial-dySfunCtion/cRanial-dySfunCtion** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.